xdumaine/tcode/README.md

 Many Gcode systems have convenience methods, but you have to check references, verify output, and run your programs to test them.
 With this library I intend to implement convenience methods for things like programming circles with a single command, instead of multiple complex commands.

+I'd love to get to the point where I could even configure feeds and speeds from a lookup based on materials and machine, possibly by integrating with some known/existing references or calculators like gcode wizard or Provencut.

 ### Learning

 I'll admit that I'm writing this because I